Double Eagle M85P AEG Rifle Review

 Ultimately, if you understand the M85P’s shortcomings, you can appreciate it for what it is: a perfect rifle for a first foray into the world of automatic airguns.

 If you’ve already got some experience, it would probably be worth an upgrade to a model with a metal frame, and one with a better FPS.
-But what the Double Eagle M85P does, it does well, and for that price, it can’t be beat.
+But what the Double Eagle M85P does, it does well, and for that price, it can’t be beaten.